mintChocolate717/projects/C++/the_great_garbage_patch/README.md

-# (Work In Progress) The Great Garbage Patch: Ocean Ecosystem Simulation
+# The Great Garbage Patch: Ocean Ecosystem Simulation

 This directory contains the implementation of a **time-dependent simulation** to model the impact of ocean trash on marine ecosystems.
 The simulation showcases interactions between turtles, trash, and ships, providing insights into the dynamics of pollution and cleanup strategies.

 ---

-## Features - Work In Progress
+## Features
 - **Cellular Automaton Framework**: Simulates the movement and interaction of entities (turtles, trash, ships) within a 2D ocean grid.
 - **Entity-Specific Behavior**:
   - **Turtles**: Move randomly and die upon encountering trash.